bsugg/PumpkinProject/README.md

       - Example: Adjusted `lbs/ acre` to `lbs/acre` for consistency
 5. Repeated the above steps 1 - 4 for the other two leaf composition study worksheets

+**Note:** The `Diameter` value for `Plot` 301 `Orange Fruit` 1 in the `Nitrogen Diameters (inches) O` worksheet was listed as `15.2` which looked large upon initial evaluation, compared to others of the similar weight and diameter.
+Confirmed with client this was an input error due to messy handwriting, and updated to reflect the intended value of `13.2`.

+**Note:** The `Ideal Stand Count` value for `Plot` 301 in all three `Spacing ...` worksheets was listed as `10`.
+Updated to reflect the correct ideal stand count value of `20` that was associated with this plot in all three worksheets.

 **Note:** The `Nitrogen Rate` value for `Plot` 302 in the `Leaf Analysis Nitrogen (%)` worksheet was blank.
 Updated to reflect the value of `200